cgytrus/MCFunctionExtensions/README.md

 ## TODO
 *features ending with a question mark are ones i'm not sure of*
 - function arguments?
-- Libraries?
-- Writing multiple commands in a line separated with ;?
 - idk what else yet but you can suggest your ideas ;)

 ## Example